LTRData/curl/tests/CI.md

  | CodeQL                              | stable | new findings               |

-Sometimes the tests fail due to a dependency service temporarily being offline or otherwise unavailable, eg. package downloads.
+Sometimes the tests fail due to a dependency service temporarily being offline or otherwise unavailable, for example package downloads.
 In this case you can just try to update your pull requests to rerun the tests later as described below.

 ## CI servers